 29. Ethiopian Wolf

-The Ethiopian wolf is native to the Ethiopian highlands.
-It has a long narrow head and red and white fur.
-It can reach thirty-two pounds in weight and three feet in height.
-The wolf can also reach speeds of 30 miles per hour!
+As its name suggests, this wolf is native to the highlands of Ethiopia.
+With its long, narrow head and coat of red and white fur, this species of wolf looks quite distinctive.
+It can reach up to thirty-two pounds in weight and can run up to speeds of 30 miles per hour!

 Learn More: Ethiopian Wolf